 V Values

 0 - 12 number of months

-F Flags
+F lags

 1 filled

 -1 missing

 -5 missing value because the definition of this variable is not used

 The status is self-defined and the same definitions as for variable PL031 apply (see PL031 for definitions and explanations).
+In particular, if the person combines different part-time jobs as employee leading to an equivalent full-time work, the person should consider his/herself as employee working full-time.